pa2si/portfolio-projects/README.md

-v 0.1.38
+v 0.1.39

 new:

-- Image component in UdemyCourseCards now now has priority prop
+- Image component in projectCards and funcionalityCards now also has priority prop

   - class of h-svh not anymore